MicrosoftDocs/globalization/globalization/input/page-or-text-alignment.md

 - Which way do the lines stack (what is the block progression)?
 - Which way do the glyphs face (what is the glyph orientation: i.e. do the glyphs need to be rotated if the flow changes)?

-Chinese may be written either horizontally (read left-to-right, then top-to-bottom as English is) or vertically (read top-to-bottom, then right-to-left), sometimes in the same document!
+Chinese and other languages such as Japanese (Kanji) and Yi may be written either horizontally (read left-to-right, then top-to-bottom as English is) or vertically (read top-to-bottom, then right-to-left).
+Both directions may be present in the same document.
 This is called a bi-orientational script; see the table below for examples of each orientation.
-Other East Asian languages such as Japanese (Kanji) and Yi also have the same text alignment.

 | CSS | Text direction and progression | Language | Source | Example |
 | --- | --- | --- | --- | --- |